Topological regularity of Busemann spaces of nonpositive curvature: Proofs

 The general case where $B(p,R)$ is a weakly GNPC space is exactly the same.
 See the next subsection for details. \end{proof}

 \begin{rem} The above result is actually the special case of the homotopical stability of the fibers of strainer maps.
 See \cite[Theorem 13.1]{LN:geo} for more details. \end{rem}

 Now we prove Theorem \ref{thm:stab}.
 The proof is almost the same as \cite[Theorem 7.1, Corollary 7.2]{LN:top}.
 Recall that a G-space has \textit{injectivity radius $\ge r$} if every shortest path of length $<r$ extends uniquely to length $r$.
-In particular, every two points at distance $<r$ is joined by a unique shortest path.
+In particular, any two points at distance $<r$ are joined by a unique shortest path.

 \begin{proof}[Proof of Theorem \ref{thm:stab}] Let $X_j$ be as in the assumption of Theorem \ref{thm:stab}, i.e., a sequence of compact, locally BNPC G-spaces of dimension $n$ and injectivity radius $\ge r$ that converges to a compact metric space $X$.
 Note that by Theorem \ref{thm:g}, $X_j$ is a topological manifold.